 Geographical indications (GIs) and protected designations of origin (PDOs) promote and protect the names of quality agricultural products and foodstuffs such as gorgonzola cheese and Melton Mowbray pork pies.
 These are very important to the EU and the UK has agreed that the holders of GIs, PDOs and traditional terms for wines that are protected in the EU at the end of the transition period will be entitled to use the GIs in the UK without re-examination and will be granted the same level of protection in UK law (UK protection ceases if the GI loses protection in the EU after the transition period).
 This arrangement should continue unless and until a new system that supersedes it comes into force.

-Going forwards, the UK has said that it will set up its own GI scheme which will be compliant with international requirements, broadly mirror the EU regime and be no more burdensome to producers.
+Going forwards, the UK it setting up its own GI scheme.
 All 86 UK GIs will be given new UK GI status automatically and EU producers will be able to apply for the new UK GI status.
 It is still unclear whether the current UK GIs will continue to be protected by the EU’s GI scheme.
 If not, the UK government has promised to support UK producers submitting new applications as “third country” producers by providing proof that the GI is protected in the UK.

 4. eu domain names